chreke/artisticadvice.com/_posts/2018-04-29-yoshi-yoshitani-on-pricing-commissions.md

 layout: post
 date:   2018-04-29 08:00:00
 author: Yoshi Yoshitani
+title: How to Price Commissions
+summary: >-
+  How much should you charge for commissions?
+Are your prices too low?
+  How do you find good clients?
+Yoshi Yoshitani answers these questions and more!

 ---

-*This post originally appeared on Twitter---read the original thread here.*
+*This post originally appeared on Twitter---read the [original thread here][original].*

 Okay everyone, I know this is a hard topic, but we really have to talk about commission prices.